CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    >**Note**: Alerts may take a while to appear on the portal.
 Please continue with next exercises.

-> **Congratulations** on completing the task!
+  > **Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:

-- Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+  > - Hit the Validate button for the corresponding task.
+If you receive a success message, you have successfully validated the lab.
-- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-- If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+  > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.com.
    <validation step="fecdc346-59cd-4878-bb5b-d21e1683fdd8" />

 ## Exercise 4: Configuring monitoring of Azure VMs